giotto-ai/giotto-deep/README.md

 ## Run tensorboard for visualisation

 In order to analyse the results of your models, you need to start **tensorboard**.
-On the terminal, move inside the `/example` folder.
+On the terminal, move inside the `/examples` folder.
 There, run the following command:
 ```
 tensorboard --logdir=runs
 ```
-Afterwards go [here](http://localhost:6006/) after running the notebook to see all the visualisation results that you stored in the `writer = SummaryWriter()`.
+Afterwards go [here](http://localhost:6006/) and, after running the notebooks of interest, you will see all the visualisation results that you stored in the `writer = SummaryWriter()`.

 ## Install dev version